DO YOU NEED HELP WITH WHAT TO PACK IN YOUR HOSPITAL BAG?

 Do not use tampons as these can be very dangerous for postpartum bleeding and may even cause infection.

-Do no treat postpartum bleeding the same as a period, they are two different things entirely.
+Do not treat postpartum bleeding the same as a period, they are two different things entirely.

 You’ll definitely need some of this, especially if you had to have stitches after giving birth.

-It can get very sore down there, to the point that you would sometimes rather stand than have to suffer the pain of sitting down.
+It can get very sore down there after a perineal tear, to the point that you would sometimes rather stand than have to suffer the pain of sitting down.

 Unless you want to run the risk of staining all your favorite knickers I highly recommend you purchase disposables like this.